ahdee/workshop.PSPG-245B.2/README.md

 ---

 # Overview
-In this workshop, you will be introduced to the fundamentals of downloading and utilizing cancer genomic data.
-Upon completion of the course, you will be able to produce your own comprehensive R Markdown for your assigned TCGA ID, featuring plots and the identification of impactful mutations and/or genes.
-We will be covering the following concepts.
+In this workshop, you will be introduced to the fundamentals of aquiring and utilizing cancer genomic data.
+Upon completion of the course, you will be able to produce your own comprehensive R Markdown report for your assigned TCGA ID, featuring plots and identifying impactful mutations and/or genes.
+The following concepts will be covered:

-## 1. Basic bioinformatic workflow: from sample to identifying potentially targetable mutations.
+## 1. Basic Bioinformatic Workflow: From Sample to Identifying Potentially Targetable Mutations

-* Types of sequencing, e.g. WES and WGS, and also DNA vs RNA
+* Different types of sequencing, such as Whole Exome Sequencing (WES) and Whole Genome Sequencing (WGS), as well as the distinction between DNA and RNA sequencing.
-* Standard pipelines to go from reads to actionable information
+* Standard pipelines for processing sequencing reads into actionable information.
-* The size of modern data sets (TCGA) and their current applications, e.g. in healthcare
+* The scale of modern datasets like TCGA and their applications in healthcare.
-* What does a standard genome look like?
-For example, 4-5 million variants in an average genome compared to the reference human genome.
-Then this can lead in to talking about germline vs somatic mutations, and how this is crucial for studying cancer
+* Understanding a standard genome: For example, an average genome may exhibit 4-5 million variants compared to the reference human genome.
+This leads to discussions about germline vs. somatic mutations, which are crucial in cancer studies.

 ## 2. Basic vocabulary and concepts.